An Un-Ordinary Day - Sept. 11, 2001

 The building people at Avalon Cove (the low buildings) opened up their facilities to the shell-shocked, and the soot-faced stragglers from across the river.
 I had been wandering around about two or more hours.
 They had Hawaiian Punch, iced tea, coffee and cookies.
 And a place to sit.
 And bathrooms.

-Transit was running buses to Newark Penn Station, or Hoboken.
-I hopped on one, it took
+running buses to Newark Penn Station, or Hoboken.
+I hopped on one, it

 At home I got to Centre Deli.
 I ordered a bologna sandwich.
 Ronnie, the owner says, ''Somebody's got to pay, Ant.
 Somebody's got to pay for this.''